-The first thing to look out for is any loose light bulbs on your string of Christmas lights.
-The problem with any lights that aren’t could be as simple as the light not being pushed into the power source properly.
+Fairy lights are one of the most important pieces when planning your Christmas decorating ideas.
+But disconnect lights are guaranteed to put a dampener on things.
+If yours appear to be disconnected, the first thing to look out for is any loose light bulbs on your string of Christmas lights.
+If they are, solving the problem could be as simple as the light not being pushed into the power source properly.

 Next check your fuse.
-In the plug of your lights there will live one or multiple small fuses and if one overheats and blows, it can cause one section or even the while string of lights to stop working.
+Inside your lights there will live one or multiple small fuses and if one overheats and blows, it can cause one section or even the whole string of lights to stop working.

 How to replace the fuse: